Elisseeff-Lab/etbf_fbr_stromal_bulkseq/README.md

 ### Citation

-If you use this data or code, please cite our publication.
+If you use this data or code, please cite our publication:

+Yang, B. et al. Murine gut microbiota dysbiosis via enteric infection modulates the foreign body response to a distal biomaterial implant.
+Proceedings of the National Academy of Sciences 122, e2422169122 (2025).

 ### Contact